Batting In Baseball: How To Be Prepared At The Plate

 As a hitter, this is your first chance to be consistent with a pre-at-bat routine that's execution is 100% within your control.

 If baseball is about being consistent, which it is, and the mental side of hitting is about focusing on what you can control, this is your chance to build some serious confidence before locking in.

 You grab your helmet, batting gloves, and bat.
 You take a seat on the bench.

 Deep breath.
 Now you're accessing the inning.

 Is a bunt situation coming up?
-Maybe a hit and run?
-What's pitcher throwing for strikes?
+Maybe a hit-and-run?
+What's the pitcher throwing for strikes?
 What's the umpire's strike zone?